 - devote a lot of mental energy each day to thinking through problems, worries, or other sources of stress

-It’s not at all uncommon to feel physically fatigued from time to time, and the same holds true for mental fatigue.
+It’s not uncommon to feel physically fatigued from time to time, and the same holds true for mental fatigue.
 Still, lingering mental fatigue can affect your ability to think, solve problems, or process and regulate emotions.
 Eventually, it can even lead to challenges in your daily life and in relationships.

-Below, we’ll explore mental exhaustion in more depth, plus offer tips to help manage and prevent it.
+Below, we’ll explore mental exhaustion more in-depth, plus offer tips to help manage and prevent it.